emoon/rust_minifb/README.md

         }

         // We unwrap here as we want this code to exit if it fails.
-Real applications may want to handle this in a different way window.update_with_buffer(&buffer).unwrap();
+Real applications may want to handle this in a different way window.update_with_buffer_size(&buffer, WIDTH, HEIGHT).unwrap();
     }
 }
 ```

 Status
 ------
-Currently Mac, Redox, Linux and Windows (64-bit and 32-bit) are the current supported platforms.
+Currently macOS, Redox, Linux and Windows (64-bit and 32-bit) are the current supported platforms.
 X11 (Linux/FreeBSD/etc) support has been tested on Ubuntu (x64).
 Bug report(s) for other OSes/CPUs are welcome!

 Build instructions